george-labs/george-backend-hiring/docs/README.md

 In case the requirements are ambiguous, please write down your assumptions into the project's `docs/assumptions.md` file.
 Please always create a section for each iteration and put your assumptions under this section.
-This helps us to follow certain design decisions in your code which you came up with based on your assumptions.
+This helps us to follow certain design decisions input your code which you came up with based on your assumptions.

 ### Evaluation